klmartinez/klmartinez.github.io/Teaching/index.md

 ## Biosciences 2B: Introduction to Ecology and Evolution (Teaching Assistant)

 I was a TA for the UC Davis BIS 2B course for several years.
 This position involved being the sole teacher for 2 lab sections per quarter, delivering lecture content, assisting students through lab procedures, and grading lab reports.
+I received a mean 4.75/5 rating from end-of-quarter student evaluations over 3 times teaching the course.

 <br>